Effigy proposal guidelines

 Budget

-The LLC-allocated budget for the Effigy is approximately $10,000.
+The Board-allocated budget for the Effigy is approximately $10,000.
 This amount includes everything you need to make it go except power (Pyropolis Power provides generator, light trailer, fuel and heavy equipment for lifting).
 Be sure to allocate funds for everything you need (transportation to the site, lumber, hardware, accelerants, food, drill bits, etc).
-Consider how you may raise funds to cover any budget gaps.

 Time